 The five-day conference will bring together speaking and pecha kucha-style presentations, exhibitions and panel discussions that address the 2017 theme of “Connecting the City, People, Density and Infrastructure.”

-The conference aims to inquire beyond the tall building as an icon to debate a new set of guidelines and responsibilities towards skyscrapers becoming “connectors” in the city.
+The conference aims to move the conversation beyond the tall building, as it is traditionally thought of, to debate a new set of guidelines and responsibilities towards skyscrapers becoming “connectors” in the city.

 The discussion will include a broad range of topics, including urban planning, architectural design, vertical transportation, cost consulting, real estate development and curtain wall design.

 Satellite programs are planned for Melbourne and Brisbane on the fourth and fifth days of the conference.
 These will comprise three half-day segments that focus on themes specific to those cities and will include tours, site visits and technical demonstrations led by CTBUH experts.

 The CTBUH hosts a conference in an “active tall building city” every year.
 Recent conferences took place in Shenzhen, New York and Shanghai.

 The conference will be co-chaired by Ken McBryde (principal, Hassell), Jeff Morgan (associate principal, Grimshaw Architects) and Philip Vivian (director, Bates Smart), as well as Antony Wood, executive director of CTBUH.

 Attendees can choose to attend the conference for two, three or five days, with days four and five devoted to the aforementioned regional programs.